ARM-software/arm-trusted-firmware/docs/perf/psci-performance-n1sdp.rst

 =======================================

 For this test we used the N1 System Development Platform (`N1SDP`_), which contains an SoC consisting of two dual-core Arm N1 clusters.

-The following source trees were used:

-- `TF-A v2.14-rc0`_
-- `TFTF v2.14-rc0`_
+Testing was done after the rc0 tag.

 Please see the Runtime Instrumentation :ref:`Testing Methodology
 <Runtime Instrumentation Methodology>` page for more details.
 The tests were ran